 The primary civil function of the grand jury is to review the operations of city and county government as well as other tax supported agencies and special districts.
 Based on these reviews, the grand jury publishes its findings, usually at the end of the term, in a Grand Jury Final Report.
 Based on its findings, the grand jury may recommend constructive action to improve the quality and effectiveness of local government.

 The grand jury also investigates complaints from private citizens, local government officials, or government employees.

-- You must be a citizen of the United States;
+- Must be a citizen of the United States;

-- You must be 18 years of age or older;
+- Must be 18 years of age or older;

 Term of Service